Women on Top: 10 Female Founders Who Are Revolutionizing Sex Tech

 Tania Boler, co-founder and CEO of Elvie

-Boler has championed women’s causes for roughly decade.
+Boler has championed women’s causes for roughly a decade.
 In 2008, she began working at Marie Stopes International, a global organization that provides women with reproductive health services.
 In 2013, she partnered with Alex Asseily to design a wearable product that would improve women’s sexual health and understanding of their bodies.

-The result of that collaboration was Elvie, a small pod-like device that connects to a smartphone via Bluetooth and inserted inside the vagina.
+The result of that collaboration was Elvie, a small pod-like device that connects to a smartphone via Bluetooth and is inserted inside the vagina.
 Paired with the Elvie app, it measures the strength of pelvic floor exercises and offers personalized training programs that help you monitor progress.

-In March 2017, Elvie raised £5 million from Octopus Ventures, with a participation from AllBright, the female-focused venture capital fund.
+In March 2017, Elvie raised £5 million from Octopus Ventures, with participation from AllBright, the female-focused venture capital fund.
 The money is being used to launch the product in 25 more regions, grow the team, and launch another femtech product aimed at new mothers.

 Véronique Verreault, CEO of Miss On the Go

 With a background in management, Véronique Verreault is now in charge of running her own sex tech company.
 Miss on the Go is both a vibrator and pelvic floor exercise device.
 When hooked up to an app, it can be controlled by the primary user, a known partner, or a mystery partner via the designated social media app.
 Users can also follow Kegel exercise routines and keep track of their progress.